Sighopss/petstore-Documentation-/README.md

-# Algonquin Pet Store (On Steroids) - Cloud Native Application
+# Algonquin Pet Store new version! - Cloud Native Application

-A microservices-based e-commerce application for a pet store, built with cloud-native principles and deployed on Kubernetes.
+A microservices-based e-commerce application for a pet store, built with cloud-native principles and deployed on Kubernetes. my own version

 ## Architecture